Artist Statement & Bio

 Sara Swink was born in Illinois and moved to California in the 60’s, where growing up, she was unknowingly influenced by the Funk Movement of the San Francisco Bay Area.
-Her love of clay began at the age of 8 with the encouragement of a neighbor who was a potter and antiques dealer.
+Her love of clay began at the age of 8 with the encouragement of a beloved neighbor who lived in a grand Victorian at the top of the hill full of wonderful antiques and equipped with a fabulous pottery studio.
 In high school, Sara learned to throw on the potter’s wheel, hand-build, and mix glazes; she bought her own wheel with money earned cleaning houses.
 In her early 20s, graphic design took her attention and ceramics were forgotten until she took a class at Palo Alto Art Center some twenty years later.
 This was followed by a workshop in 1998 with Coeleen Kiebert, who fused artmaking and ceramics with the psychology of the creative individual.
 For many years Sara took classes from Kiebert and early on was invited to teach her approach, while at the same time pursuing an academic art education in art history, ceramics, drawing, printmaking and foundry work at Foothill College, San Jose State University, and San Francisco State University through the first year of graduate study in ceramics.

 Sara taught at a number of California venues and in her own studio, while participating in regional shows.
 In 2006, she moved to the Portland area, where she established Clay Circle Studio and continues to show and teach.
-She shows her work at Simon Mace Gallery in Port Townsend, WA, Hanson Howard Gallery in Ashland, OR and Row Boat Gallery in Pacific City, and at a number of other venues and exhibitions in the Pacific Northwest and beyond.
+She shows her work at Hanson Howard Gallery in Ashland, OR, Imprint Gallery in Cannon Beach, and Row Boat Gallery in Pacific City, and at a number of other venues and exhibitions in the Pacific Northwest and beyond.
 In 2013, Sara was featured on Oregon Public Broadcasting’s “Oregon Art Beat”.
 She is a member of Oregon Potters Association and exhibits annually at OPA Ceramic Showcase in Portland.